singlestore-labs/wasm-space-program/dev_notes.md

-# todo:
-* need to support multiple AIs
-  * and ability to inject entitys with specific AIs at runtime
-* come up with a way to run custom queries against the demo
-  * and quickly visualize the result

 # future iteration is to add warp entities to adjacent solar systems

 to generate neighbors, use veroni and connect solar systems on either side of every edge